shubh24/shubh24.github.com/_posts/2017-12-28-2017 was great \|\ 2018 will be better.md

 i went on a 10-day trip to Bhutan, one of the more happier places i've been to!
 Wrote a [blog](https://shubh24.github.io/shubh24.github.com/travel/2017/06/27/Bhutan-An-overload-of-culture-shocks!.html), made a [vlog](https://youtu.be/SXZzhEcZJY8)!

-i joined Myntra Data Sciences. my first job. i hadn't been this psyched in a long long time!
+i joined Myntra Data Sciences. my first job.
+Now i know the difference between an off-shoulder and a cold-shoulder dress!

 i met [Shreya](https://www.facebook.com/shreya.singh.9421450), she's on my favorite people list now!
 Thanks for everything, blue whale ;)